Stifel slashes price target on Jumia Technologies AG [JMIA] – find out why.

-Jumia Technologies AG [NYSE: JMIA] loss -4.58% on the last trading session, reaching $28.32 price per share at the time.
+Jumia Technologies AG [NYSE: JMIA] stock went on a downward path that fall over -3.19% on Tuesday, amounting to a one-week price increase of more than 13.74%.
 The company report on March 30, 2021 that Jumia Announces the Completion of its At The Market Offering.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.